GoogleChrome/web.dev/src/site/content/en/learn/html/focus/index.md

 ### The `autofocus` attribute

-While the boolean [`autofocus`](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/autofocus) is a global attribute that can be set on any element, it doesn’t make an inert element interactive.
+While the boolean [`autofocus`](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/autofocus) is a global attribute that can be set on any element, it doesn't make an inert element interactive.
 When the page loads, the first focusable element with the `autofocus` attribute set will receive focus, as long as that element is displayed and not nested in a [`<dialog>`](/learn/html/dialog/).

 Automatically setting focus on content can be confusing.
 Setting `autofocus` on a form control means that the form control will scroll into view on page load.
-All your users, including screen reader users and users with small viewports, may not "see" the instructions for the form, possibly even scrolling past the form control’s normally visible label.
-The `autofocus` attribute doesn’t alter the document's sequential focus navigation order.
+All your users, including screen reader users and users with small viewports, may not "see" the instructions for the form, possibly even scrolling past the form control's normally visible label.
+The `autofocus` attribute doesn't alter the document's sequential focus navigation order.
 The elements in the sequence coming before the autofocused element are simply skipped.
 For these reasons, it is not advised to include the `autofocus` attribute.

-The exception to the "don’t use `autofocus`" recommendation is including the `autofocus` attribute within `<dialog>` elements.
+The exception to the "don't use `autofocus`" recommendation is including the `autofocus` attribute within `<dialog>` elements.
 When a dialog is opened, the browser will automatically focus on the first focusable interactive element within the `<dialog>`, meaning `autofocus` to an element is not necessary.
 If you want to be sure a specific interactive element within the dialog receives focus when the dialog opens, add the `autofocus` attribute to that element.